villysiu/yum_tea_sb/Readme.md

         "nickname": "John Doe"
     }
     ```
+  - check if **email** already in database
-  - check if email already in database
+  - throws `EntityExistsException` if email already in database and returns http status `409 Conflict`
   - create new Account (default with ROLE_USER)
   - save User to database using AccountRepo
   - return http status `201 CREATED`

 - **POST** : `/auth/login`